 2. Remove from heat; stir in stuffing mix, parsley, salt, and pepper.
 Add cider, stirring just to moisten.

 Makes about 14 cups.

-I hope these easy Thanksgiving recipes bring as much joy to you as they have to me over the years.
+I hope these easy Thanksgiving dishes bring as much joy to you as they have to me over the years.
+Don’t forget the Thanksgiving pie, too!
 Enjoy and have a wonderful Thanksgiving – from my kitchen to yours.

 If you’re looking for a winning recipe for leftover turkey be sure to check out my turkey tetrazzini post it’s one of Sue’s favorites.